o7q/MediaDownloader/README.md

 <details>
 <summary><strong>Windows</strong></summary>

 Simply run `MediaDownloader.exe`.
-It will automatically install all depenencies into the `MediaDownloader/bin` directory.
+It will automatically install all dependencies into the `MediaDownloader/bin` directory.

 </details>

 <details>
 <summary><strong>Debian/Ubuntu</strong></summary>

 Simply run `MediaDownloader_linux`.
-It will automatically install all depenencies into the `MediaDownloader/bin` directory.
+It will automatically install all dependencies into the `MediaDownloader/bin` directory.

 You may need to run the following command:
 ```